Frankoslaw/odinliteM2_mods_guide/readme.md

 ### 2. Unlock flashing

-Now you can type this commands to unlock the device. **THIS IS LAST WORNING AFTER THIS STEP THERE IS NO TURNING BACK.
+Now you can type this commands to unlock the device. **THIS IS LAST WARNING AFTER THIS STEP THERE IS NO TURNING BACK.
 UNLOCKING BOOTLOADER CAN BRICK YOUR DEVICE AND WILL VOID YOUR WARRANTY.
 BE AWARE OF THE RISKS.** Also this step will erase your whole device memory so its recomended to make backup beforhend.

 ```sh
 adb reboot bootloader